SebastianDeiss/django-auth-qr2auth/docs/source/index.rst

 Django authentication using QR2Auth
 ===================================
 This is a Django authentication module and backend that implements QR2Auth authentication.

-QR2Auth is a user friendly challenge response authentication with QR codes.
-It requires an app for your mobile device that scans the QR code and then processes the challenge from the QR code.
-The app then returns a unique one-time password which has to be entered at the website you want to authenticate against.
+QR2Auth is a challenge-response protocol which uses one time passwords and symmetric keys for authentication.
+The challenge is transmitted via QR code from the web service to the user’s PC.
+It enables the user to scan the QR code with a mobile device’s camera and receives a one-time password as a response for authentication on a web site.

 Contents